 Development Associate

-Ashley is a young nonprofit development professional.
+Ashley (she/her) is a young nonprofit development professional.
 In addition to her position with YPCC, she currently serves as the Development Coordinator with Girl Scouts of Western Ohio.
 Prior to these positions, Ashley served as the Ohio 4-H Foundation & Fiscal Assistant and a trainer and supervisor at Ohio State Calling.
 She was also part of the inaugural Buckeyes in your Backyard internship class with the Ohio State Alumni Association.

 Ashley's educational background is in music, as she is a classically trained oboist.
 She most recently received her master's degree in oboe performance from the College Conservatory of Music at University of Cincinnati (CCM).
 Ashley received her undergraduate degrees in Oboe Performance and Music Education with a minor in Art Entrepreneurship from The Ohio State University.